harisharen222/LeetCode-100/README.md

 # LeetCode-100
-A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+A collection of LeetCode questions to ace the coding interview!
+The LeetCode 100 Challenge is a structured path designed by LeetCode to help users strengthen their problem-solving skills for technical interviews.